infor-design/enterprise-wc/doc/COMPONENTS.md

 - The absence of the attribute will evaluate as `false`.
 - If the attribute is present, its string value does not matter, and will always mean `true`.

-Ids WebComponents take the added step of evaluating the string value, and will cause a string value of `"false"` to actually evaluate as `false`, removing the attribute and property.
+Ids WebComponents take the added step of evaluating the string value, and will cause a string value of `"false"` to actually evaluate as `false`, removing the attribute and property -- this will need to be checked via `stringUtils.stringToBool`, but it is a good idea to consider the web spec for future components and omit properties for flags meaning false.

 #### Private Class Fields and Methods